LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

      }
    }

-Given the above type definition, the following examples utilize the ``onCompare`` method behind the scenes to provide the ability to compare persons::
+Given the above type definition, the following examples use the ``onCompare`` method behind the scenes to provide the ability to compare persons::